 At the heart of an SLA is its set of metrics.
 They translate an SLA into something that can be measured and managed.
 So choosing the right metrics for an outsourcing project is paramount.

-If you’re like most managers, you’re open to any tips on to choose the right metrics.
+If you’re like most managers, you’re open to any tips on choosing the right metrics.
 The five tips below help you do that:

 It’s not enough for metrics to motivate.
 They must motivate the right behavior.
 This can be a chore when both parties are trying to optimize actions to meet SLA objectives.
 Nevertheless, realism must prevail here.